rnpbr/opennetworking-docs/docs/en/Laboratórios/Telegraf-Lab/index.md

 ### 7.4 Grafana

-Interactive visualization platform where data is presented in custom dashboards.
+Interactive visualization platform where data is presented in customized dashboards.